gipi/electronics-notes/docs/index.md

  - ``XX`` is the coefficient
  - ``Y``  is the esponent indicator $10^{-(11 - x)}$

+[http://grathio.com/assets/capacitor_tags.pdf](Here a complete PDF) with all the codes.

 ### Decoupling

 A standard practice for electronic circuits is to add decoupling capacitors to reduce